 Myth 1: A Good Copy Sells a Bad Product

 Let’s get one thing straight.
 Copywriting is just one component of marketing.
-It’s good to think of marketing as a system with a lot of moving parts working towards a common goal: selling.
+It’s good to think of marketing as a system with many moving parts working towards a common goal: selling.
 Copywriting plays an important role, but all it does is increase the chances of lead conversions.
 The success or failure of a product or service can’t be pinned to the sales copy alone.

 What you need is a good product with several consumers who are willing to spend money on it.